isomerpages/nlb-exhibitions/_past-exhibitions/2021/Libraries Transforming: Our Journey from Past to Future.md

 to all Singaporeans at a time when many could not afford them.</p>
 <p>Since then, our public libraries have gone through a dramatic transformation.
-Today, Singapore boasts of a National Library and 26 public libraries, which have evolved greatly from what they were decades ago. &lt;/p&gt;</p>
+Today, Singapore boasts of a National Library and 26 public libraries, which have evolved greatly from what they were decades ago.</p>
 <p>Journey with us from the past to present in this interactive exhibition.
 Discover how much our public libraries have transformed and will continue to grow in the future!</p>